open-crosspost/open-crosspost-proxy-service/memory-bank/sdk-architecture.md

 ## Overview

-The Crosspost API now includes a comprehensive SDK architecture that consists of three separate packages:
+The Crosspost API includes a comprehensive SDK architecture that consists of three separate packages:

 1. **@crosspost/types** - Shared type definitions
 2. **@crosspost/near-simple-signing** - NEAR signature generation utility
 3. **@crosspost/sdk** - Main API client SDK

 This architecture provides a modular approach to interacting with the Crosspost API, allowing developers to use only the components they need.

-## Response Schemas

-We've implemented comprehensive response schemas in the backend that mirror the existing request schemas.
-These schemas:

-- Define the structure of API responses
-- Include OpenAPI metadata for documentation
-- Export TypeScript types for use in both backend and frontend
-- Support the enhanced error handling system

-Response schemas are organized in the `src/schemas/responses` directory and include:

-- `post.responses.ts` - Post-related response schemas
-- `auth.responses.ts` - Authentication-related response schemas
-- `media.responses.ts` - Media-related response schemas
-- `rate-limit.responses.ts` - Rate limit-related response schemas

 ## Package: @crosspost/types